wxWidgets/website/README.md

     $ vagrant up

-This will take a while to complete the first time, just be patient.
+This will take 15 to 20 minutes to complete the first time.
 After your Vagrant box is up and running, you can SSH in by running:

     $ vagrant ssh